 For example, 60,000-mile on the Citi / AAdvantage Platinum Select World Elite MasterCard can take a passenger to the Caribbean and back.
 Signing up for two cards means a couple can travel together.
 Sometimes the welcome offers goes up to 60,000 miles on the same card, which means a couple can take two trips to the Caribbean islands for the cost of airlines taxes only.

 Double the Fees

 Obviously, holding double the cards means paying double the fees.
-Although many mid-range credit cards waive the annual fees for the introductory year, some don’t, so you really have to calculate all your costs before applying for multiple credit cards.
-One way of navigating the world of points and miles as a couple is to apply for two cards, and when the fees hit a year later, one of you can cancel said card and another can keep his or hers for the ongoing rewards.
-If you often travel together anyway, you don’t both need an airline card that offers free checked bags.
+You really have to calculate all your costs before applying for multiple credit cards.
+Remember, if you often travel together anyway, you don’t both need an airline card that offers free checked bags.